angoca/db2-index/Home.md

 This is an index where you can search for a DB2 term and get the related Internet resources which are for free access or that only needs registration.
 This is focused in LUW.

+NOTE: The index is divided in two pages due to a limitation of 500KB per page in GitHub pages.
+The second page is at [Page 2 - here.](https://github.com/angoca/db2-index/wiki/Home-cont)

 # A

 * Access Plan / Path